 - If an outgoing employee has some strong negative feelings, the exit interview can turn into a battlefield with lots of heated words

-- It is important to conduct exit interviews with employees who are leaving the company voluntarily as they will try to offer an honest opinion.
+- It is important to conduct an exit interview with employees who are leaving the company voluntarily as they will try to offer an honest opinion.
 The employees leaving due to termination and lay-offs will have lots of grievances inside them and will have a colored and biased viewpoint.

 - It is baseless to have preconceived assumptions about the reason for a person leaving the firm.
 Give him the necessary space and opportunity so that he can speak in a forthright manner

-- Conducting interviews with the employees who are leaving the form is a positive step in the right direction but do not make it mandatory.
-If an employee is not comfortable with the idea of an exit interview, do not force the issue
+- Conducting interviews with the employees who are leaving the form is a positive step in the right direction but does not make it mandatory.
+If he/she is not comfortable, do not force the issue

-- Make sure that every employee is aware that an exit interview is strictly confidential, and there will be no leaks.
+- Make sure that everyone is aware that it is strictly confidential, and there will be no leaks.
 This will ensure better cooperation and candid conversation

 - Try sending a standard questionnaire before the interview that deals with questions like compensation, management, culture, and environment in the office, growth opportunities, perks, and benefits.
 Later take the help of this survey/ questionnaire to guide the exit interview in the right direction.

-- Share the information of exit interviews with top management so that the company can make necessary changes during recruiting, planning, guiding, and retention process.
+- Share the information with top management so that the company can make necessary changes during the recruiting, planning, guiding, and retention process.

-Methods for conducting an exit interview and their pros and cons
+Methods for conducting and their pros and cons

 There are several methods of conducting exit interviews, and some of the most popular ones are described below along with their pros and cons-